Assignment #4: Three’s Company

 You will need to upload your mapper and reducer programs to a bucket in Amazon’s S3 (Simple Storage Service).

-Login to the AWS Management Console for Elastic Map Reduce and create a streaming job flow.
+- Login to the AWS Management Console for Elastic Map Reduce.

 I recommend that you experiment with using the small input set first and configure your job to use only a single small instance of Map/Reduce, because in this way, each failed attempt only costs $0.10 and you find out quickly that whether you have configured your job correctly.